JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 **Risks:**

-* Inherits the problematic and confusing behavior of Java, where initialization of regular and `final` fields is treated differently.
 * This semantics breaks under "leaking `this`" problem.
 * Formally unsound on LLVM (according to current LLVM spec).
+* Requires changes in the Kotlin/Native compiler backend to ensure that memory fences are always inserted at the end of each constructor.
+* Inherits the problematic and confusing behavior of Java, where initialization of regular and `final` fields is treated differently.

 #### Full construction guarantee for all fields